You could have been going in for a routine checkup when your doctor said, “You have prediabetes”.

 Make Small Changes to Your Meals

 Strict diets may help you in the short-term but are hard to maintain over time.
-And some research shows to more you diet, the higher your weight.
+And some research shows the more you diet, the higher your weight.
 Instead, Welldoc’s dietitians encourage our users to make small changes over time.

 Set a small goal of a healthy change you’d like to make.
 A small goal could be: